bradleybalsters/employeeTracker/README.md

 Provide employers with an app to track workers that must travel to different locations in order to complete tasks and jobs.
 These tasks will be location-dependent, and can be chacked off as the user is moving to the task area.

-## Current Version (0.0.0)
+## Current Version (0.0.1)

+All layouts fully designed.
+The next versions will implement drawables, and plug-in the timer and MapView features.

+## Previous Versions

-Initialized with a README.md.
+(0.0.0) Initialized with a README.md.
 Manifest is updated and layouts have been turned relative.
 Strings have been added.

-## Previous Versions

-None